-Thus we see that when organic beings are placed under new and unnatural conditions, and when hybrids are produced by the unnatural crossing of two species, the reproductive system, independently of the general state of health, is affected by sterility in a very similar manner.
-In the one case, the conditions of life have been disturbed, though often in so slight a degree as to be inappreciable by us; in the other case, or that of hydrids, the external conditions have reminide the same, but the organisation has been disturbed by two different structures and constitutions having been blended into one.
+Thus we see that when organic beings are placed under new and unnatural conditions, and when Lybrids are produced by the unnatural crossing of two species, the reproductive system, independently of the general state of health, is affected by sterility in a very similar manner.
+In the one case, the conditions of life have been disturbed, though often in so slight a degree as to be innappreciable by us; in the other case, or that of hybrids, the external conditions have remained the same, but the organisation. has been disturbed by two different structures and constitutions having been blended into one.
 For it is scarcely possible that two organisations should be compounded into one, without some disturbance occurring in the development, or periodical action, or mutual relation of the different parts and organs one to another, or to the conditions of life.
-When hybrids are able to breed inter as, they transmit to their offspring from generation to generation the same compounded their strility, though in some degree variable, rarely diminiabes.
+When hybrids are able to breed inter se, they transmit to their offspring from generation to generation the same compounded organisation, and hence we need not be surprised that their sterility, though in some degree variable, rarely diminishes.